Program music: 19th century

 Possibly the most adept at musical depiction in his program music was German composer Richard Strauss.
 His symphonic poems include Death and Transfiguration (portraying a dying man and his entry into heaven), Don Juan (based on the ancient legend of Don Juan), Till Eulenspiegel's Merry Pranks (based on episodes in the career of the legendary German figure Till Eulenspiegel), Don Quixote (portraying episodes in the life of Miguel de Cervantes' character, Don Quixote), A Hero's Life (which depicts episodes in the life of an unnamed hero often taken to be Strauss himself) and Symphonia Domestica (which portrays episodes in the composer's own married life, including putting the baby to bed).
 Strauss is reported to have said that music can describe anything, even a teaspoon.

-Another composer of programmatic music is Nikolai Rimsky-Korsakov, whose colorful "musical pictures" include "Sadko", Op.
-5, after the Russian Bylina, about the minstrel who sings to the Tsar of the Sea, the very famous "'Scheherazade", Op.
+Another composer of programmatic music was Nikolai Rimsky-Korsakov, whose colorful "musical pictures" include "Sadko", Op.
+5, after the Russian Bylina, about the minstrel who sings to the Tsar of the Sea, the famous "'Scheherazade", Op.
 35, after the Arabian Nights entertainments (where the heroine is depicted by a violin and whose stories include "Sinbad the Sailor") and any number of orchestral suites from his operas, including The Tale of Tsar Saltan (which also contains "Flight of the Bumblebee"), The Golden Cockerel, Christmas Eve, The Snow Maiden, and The Legend of The Invisible City of Kitezh.

 In Scandinavia, Sibelius explored the Kalevala legend in several tone poems, most famously in The Swan of Tuonela.

 One of the most famous programs, because it has never been definitively identified, is the secret non-musical idea or theme – the "Enigma" – that underlies Edward Elgar's Variations on an Original Theme (Enigma) of 1899.
 The composer disclosed it to certain friends, but at his request they never made it public.

+In the 19th century, program music served an important role in changing composers' conception of musical form.
+Their 18th century predecessors often relied on well-defined formal patterns of composition, most notably sonata form.
+With the new prominence of program music, it became possible to use the program itself as the main, or only, basis for the organization of a musical composition.
+Indeed, per Scruton, Liszt "considered the idea of exalting the narrative associations of music into a principle of composition to be incompatible with the continuance of traditional symphonic forms".

 20th century

-Ottorino Respighi composed a number of tone poems in the 1910s and 1920s, notably three works on different aspects of the city of Rome.
-Gustav Holst's "The Planets" is another well-known example.
-Alban Berg's Lyric Suite was thought for years to be abstract music, but in 1977 it was discovered that it was in fact dedicated to Hanna Fuchs-Robettin.
-Important leitmotifs are based on the melodic series A–B–H–F, which is their combined initials.
-The last movement also contains a setting of a poem by Charles Baudelaire, suppressed by the composer for publication.